AI Use Cases/Logistics

 1

-Step 1: Your system ingests lead data from inbound channels - email, load boards, EDI shipper inquiries, phone intake forms - and simultaneously pulls operational context from Oracle TMS, MercuryGate, and your ELD network, creating a unified lead profile with 40+ operational and financial attributes.
+Step 1: Your system ingests lead data from inbound channels - email, load boards, EDI shipper inquiries, phone intake forms - and simultaneously pulls operational context from your TMS, dispatch system, and ELD network, creating a unified lead profile built from dozens of operational and financial attributes.

 2